awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 ### Q6\.
 What's an appeal?<a name="sp-q6"></a>

-An appeal is when you reply to a probation or suspension notification \(or email *ses\-enforcement@amazon\.com* from the email address associated with your AWS account\) and provide the specific information we need to determine whether we can remove the probation or suspension\.
+An appeal is when you send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account and provide the specific information we need in order to determine whether we can resolve the enforcement issue\.
 For a list of information to provide, see [Q7\.
-How do I submit an appeal?](#sp-q7)\.
+How do I submit an appeal?](#pr-q7)\.

 ### Q7\.
 How do I submit an appeal?<a name="sp-q7"></a>

-Just reply to the suspension notification\.
-If you can't find the suspension notification, send your appeal to *ses\-enforcement@amazon\.com* from the email address associated with your AWS account\.
-In your appeal, you should explain in as much detail as possible the following three things:
+To submit an appeal, send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account\.
+In your appeal, explain in as much detail as possible the following three things:
 + An explanation of how and why you think the problem occurred\.
 + A list of changes you've already made to address the issue \(not changes you plan to make\)\.
 + An explanation of why you believe these changes will prevent the problem from happening again\.